NaureenKhurram/NHS_Prescribing_RWE_Analysis/README.md

 Due to the dataset size, the raw PCA files are not included in this repository.
 Processed summary tables and analysis outputs are provided instead.

+Note: Analyses and dashboard visualisations were generated using a cleaned NHS PCA dataset with "Exception Handler Unspecified Item" records removed, as these represent non-standard prescribing records and accounted for approximately 0.04% of the dataset.

 ---

 ## Project Structure